 - (1) Place of Filing.
 The lists, schedules, statements, proofs of claim or interest, complaints, motions, applications, objections and other papers required to be filed by these rules, except as provided in 28 U.S.C. §1409, shall be filed with the clerk in the district where the case under the Code is pending.
 The judge of that court may permit the papers to be filed with the judge, in which event the filing date shall be noted thereon, and they shall be forthwith transmitted to the clerk.
-The clerk shall not refuse to accept for filing any petition or other paper presented for the purpose of filing solely because it is not presented in proper form as required by these rules or any local rules or practices. - (2) Filing by Electronic Means.
-A court may by local rule permit or require documents to be filed, signed, or verified by electronic means that are consistent with technical standards, if any, that the Judicial Conference of the United States establishes.
-A local rule may require filing by electronic means only if reasonable exceptions are allowed.
-A document filed by electronic means in compliance with a local rule constitutes a written paper for the purpose of applying these rules, the Federal Rules of Civil Procedure made applicable by these rules, and §107 of the Code.
+The clerk shall not refuse to accept for filing any petition or other paper presented for the purpose of filing solely because it is not presented in proper form as required by these rules or any local rules or practices. - (2) Electronic Filing and Signing. - (A) By a Represented Entity-Generally Required; Exceptions.
+An entity represented by an attorney shall file electronically, unless nonelectronic filing is allowed by the court for good cause or is allowed or required by local rule. - (B) By an Unrepresented Individual-When Allowed or Required.
+An individual not represented by an attorney: - (i) may file electronically only if allowed by court order or by local rule; and - (ii) may be required to file electronically only by court order, or by a local rule that includes reasonable exceptions. - (C) Signing.
+A filing made through a person's electronic-filing account and authorized by that person, together with that person's name on a signature block, constitutes the person's signature. - (D) Same as a Written Paper.
+A paper filed electronically is a written paper for purposes of these rules, the Federal Rules of Civil Procedure made applicable by these rules, and §107 of the Code.